Watchnight service: Presbyterianism

 In the Presbyterian Churches, watchnight services are held on New Year's Eve (Hogmanay); they often include the singing of hymns and the sharing of testimonies by congregants, such as how God has blessed them that year.
 St Cuthbert's Church, Edinburgh, a parish of the Church of Scotland, is known for its New Year's Eve watchnight service.
 In the Church of Scotland, a Watchnight service also refers to a popular ceremony marking the beginning of Christmas Day.

 Congregationalism

 In many Congregationalist Churches, such as the United Church of Christ, watchnight services are held on the night of New Year's Eve.

 Continental Reformed

 The Continental Reformed Churches, such as parishes of the United Reformed Church, offer Watchight Services on New Year's Eve.

 Baptists

 Watchnight services are held on New Year's Eve in many Baptist churches, with a focus on "renewed consecration and drawing nearer to the Saviour".

 Adventism

 In Adventist churches, watchnight services are celebrated on New Year's Eve with "testimonies, praise songs, [and] psalms" in order to "give God thanks for keeping us through a trying year and asking his guidance as we anticipate the new year and Him leading us in that period".

 Pentecostalism

-Many Pentecostal churches hold watchnight services in the late hours of New Year's Eve.
+Many Pentecostal churches hold watchnight services in the late hours of New Year's Eve to pray over the new year.